 It’s important to encourage children to enjoy the outdoors (after all, fresh air tires them out!), but you must take the steps to ensure your garden is toddler-proof.
 This is especially true if it’s been a while since your own kids were small.

-So in this post, you’ll discover (or re-discover) some important steps to make sure your garden is child safe, and how to avoid accidents in the garden.
+Instead, discover (or re-discover) some important steps to make sure your garden is child safe, and how to avoid accidents in the garden.

 1. Mind the Barbecue